AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation

 Method Overview

-The AnyNav framework comprises a neuro-symbolic module and a planning module.
-The neuro-symbolic module has a neural network to predict friction coefficients from visual inputs, guided by symbolic physics reasoning for supervision.
-The planning module leverages friction knowledge to determine physically feasible and efficient paths and speeds for off-road navigation.
+AnyNav comprises a neuro-symbolic friction learning module and a physics-informed navigation module.
+The neuro-symbolic module has a neural network to predict friction coefficients from visual inputs, guided by symbolic physics reasoning for self-supervised training.
+The inputs are captured by camera and LiDAR before entering a terrain patch, while training occurs afterward using the dynamics observed on that patch.
+The navigation module builds terrain property maps online and leverages the predicted friction information to generate physically feasible and efficient path and speed profiles for off-road driving.

 Demonstrations